peterGdot/Pyther.Ioc/readme.md

 A simple lightweight PHP Inversion of Control (IoC) container with the following features:

-- allow the creation of multiple or singleton instances
+- allow the creation of multiple or single(ton) instances
 - goes hand in hand with _Constructor Dependency Injection_
 - can bind to classes, methods, functions and instances
+- trigger autoloader only during resolve phase (lazy loading)
 - resolve nested dependencies, based on constructor DI
 - can bind with optional arguments
 - allow per instance arguments for non singletons during resolve phase